 According to A Compendium of Strategies to Prevent Health-Care Associated Infections in Acute Care Hospitals, it is best practice to use endotracheal tubes with subglottic secretion drainage ports to prevent VAP for patients likely to require greater than 48-72 hours of intubation (Yokoe, D. et al, 2014).

-Patients with Covid-19 may require mechanical ventilation and are at risk for VAP and secondary bacterial infections.
-These secondary bacterial infections are a major risk factor for adverse Covid-19 outcomes.
+Patients with COVID-19 may require mechanical ventilation and are at risk for VAP and secondary bacterial infections.
+These secondary bacterial infections are a major risk factor for adverse COVID-19 outcomes.
 A recent retrospective study from China found that 27 out of 28 patients with secondary bacterial infections died (96%).
 Half of non-survivors experienced a secondary infection (27 out of 54); ventilator-associated pneumonia occurred in 10 of 32 patients (31%) requiring invasive mechanical ventilation(Zhou et al., 2020).
-Therefore preventions of VAP and secondary infections is paramount to patient safety and survival.
+Therefore prevention of VAP and secondary infections is paramount to patient safety and survival.

-See our page on Covid-19 and Tracheostomy for more information about procedures, tracheostomy care and considerations during the Covid era.
+See our page on COVID-19 and Tracheostomy for more information about procedures, tracheostomy care and considerations during the COVID-19 pandemic.

 Aerosol Generating Procedures and Suctioning

 On April 13, 2020, the Centers for Disease Control (CDC) updated their guidance to indicate that aerosol generating procedures (AGPs) are medical procedures that are “more likely to generate higher concentrations of infectious respiratory aerosols than coughing, sneezing, talking, or breathing” and result in “uncontrolled respiratory secretions.”
 AGPs produce airborne particles (aerosols/droplets) that can lead to the spread of respiratory infections.

 Open suctioning is listed as an aerosol generating procedure (Centers for Disease Control, 2020).